aliyaliyuan/aliyaliyuan/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Aliya.
 I code to decipher biological questions and to advance medicine.
 Currently, I am a Master's of Bioinformatics student at Loyola University Chicago.
-I am developing a thesis that uses ML models to generate predicted genetic expression of single-cell liver models to discover novel biomarkers and potential therapies for liver disease.
+I am developing a thesis that uses ML models to generate  genetic expression predictions of single-cell liver models to discover novel biomarkers and potential therapies for liver disease.

 ### Skills
 - Python